arvigeus/AZ-204/Learning Path/CosmoDB.md

 1. **The lease container**: The lease container acts as a state storage and coordinates processing the change feed across multiple workers.
 The lease container can be stored in the same account as the monitored container or in a separate account.

 1. **The compute instance**: A compute instance hosts the change feed processor to listen for changes.
-Depending on the platform, it could be represented by a VM, a kubernetes pod, an Azure App Service instance, an actual physical machine.
+Depending on the platform, it might represented by a VM, a kubernetes pod, an Azure App Service instance, an actual physical machine.
 It has a unique identifier referenced as the instance name throughout this article.

 1. **The delegate**: The delegate is the code that defines what you, the developer, want to do with each batch of changes that the change feed processor reads.